YiannisTsitouridis/Extended-OPC-UA-Client/README.txt

 ## Overview

-This software has been developed within the framework of the I4byDesign Competence Center workflow (https://i4bydesign.gr/) with the goal of enabling the operation of a multi-endpoint Python-based industrial device.
-This device serves as a connector between OPC UA servers located on the industrial site and the center’s IoT platform.
+This software has been developed within the framework of the I4byDesign Competence Center workflow (https://i4bydesign.gr/), specifically within the Frog IoT project in close cooperation with a team of researchers from Centre of Research and Technology, Hellas's Information Technology Insitute (ITI-CERTH).
+The goal was to enable the operation of a multi-endpoint Python-based industrial device, serving as a connector between OPC UA servers located on the industrial site and the Frog platform.
 Notably, the software is designed with a platform-independent orientation.
 Furthermore, third-party utilization is encouraged, fostering the broader adoption of OPC UA and contributing to the unification of industrial IoT practices.

 ## Project Details